 - Hair loss may occur as part of an underlying disease, such as lupus or diabetes.
 Since hair loss may be an early sign of a disease, it is important to find the cause so that it can be treated.

-- Improper care of hair can cause hair loss .
-Wearing pigtails or cornrows or use tight hair rollers, the pull on your hair can cause a type of hair loss called traction alopecia .
+- Improper care of hair can cause hair loss.
+Wearing pigtails or cornrows or use tight hair rollers, the pull on your hair can cause a type of hair loss called traction alopecia.
 If the pulling is stopped before scarring of the scalp develops, your hair will grow back normally.
 However, scarring can cause permanent hair loss.
 Hot oil hair treatments or chemicals used in permanents may cause inflammation (swelling) of the hair follicle, which can result in scarring and hair loss.

 Depending on the type of hair loss, treatments are available.
 If a medicine is causing your hair loss, your doctor may be able to prescribe a different medicine.
-Recognizing and treating an infection may help stop the hair loss.
+Recognizing and treating an infection may help stop hair loss.
 Correcting a hormone imbalance may prevent further hair loss.
 Medicines may also help slow or prevent the development of baldness.
 It may take up to 6 months before you can tell if the medicines are working.
 Concern about hair loss may lead to a decision to consult a hair restoration specialist about medical or surgical hair restoration.
 Consultation with a hair restoration specialist may have been preceded by a self-help approach using an over-the-counter hair restoration medication.

-Just two products have been approved by U.S. FDA for halting hair loss and stimulating hair regrowth.
+Just two products have been approved by the U.S. FDA for halting hair loss and stimulating hair regrowth.

 This drug was introduced to treat hypertension, but was observed to cause excessive hair growth as a side effect.
 A topical solution was prepared to treat hair loss.
 It is to be applied to the scalp and stimulates hair growth in adult men and women.
 With the use of Minoxidil, hair growth usually occurs after the medicine has been used for several months and lasts only as long as the medicine is being used.
 If minoxidil treatment is stopped, hair loss will begin again in a few months.
 Minoxidil is available in 2%, 5% and 10% solution strengths in the dosage of 1ml, twice a day.
 Minoxidil is for external application on the scalp.
 For proper benefits, it has to be used regularly.
-Results are better when used over specific areas of hair loss.
+Results are better when used in specific areas of hair loss.

 Advanced techniques of surgical hair transplantation can replace the lost hair and reshape the hairline.
 This is done using your own hair, which grows naturally and permanently.
 The transplanted hair can be washed, trimmed and styled as one wants.
 The gold standard surgical procedure is ‘Follicular Unit Hair Transplantation’.
-Other relatively recent method is ‘Follicular Unit Extraction’.
+Another relatively recent method is ‘Follicular Unit Extraction’.

 The follicular unit is a physiological entity and consists of one, two, three or four hair growing in a cluster.
 The hair growth is better when the follicular unit is kept intact during transplantation.

 Hair transplantation surgery is based on the principle of ‘Donor Dominance’.
 Hair at the back and sides of the scalp continue to grow throughout the life a person.
-These hairs are resistant to the hormonal influence.
+These hairs are resistant to hormonal influence.
 When the hair is transplanted to the bald area, it continues to grow naturally.

 CANDIDATES FOR SURGERY